 Property Management Firm of the Year

-Property management entries are evaluated on significant achievements in property management in the previous three years; innovative management practices; success in achieving the goals of the property's owners, including financial performance, commitment to customer service, resident promotion and retention and commitment to employees through training, development and advancement opportunities.
+Affordable Property Management entries are evaluated on significant achievements in property management in the previous three years.
+Judges will evaluate innovative management practices and success in achieving the goals of the property's owners, including financial performance, commitment to customer service, resident promotion and retention, and commitment to employees through training, development and advancement opportunities.
+Applicants in this category focus specifically on the management of affordable housing communities.

 Multifamily Builder of the Year